two-dimensional implicit plotting

-In the third calling sequence, implicitplot(f, a..b, c..d), the assumption is made that the equation f consists only of procedures or operators taking no more than two arguments.
+In the fourth calling sequence, implicitplot(f, a..b, c..d), the assumption is made that the equation f consists only of procedures or operators taking no more than two arguments.
 The f parameter can also be a procedure or operator instead of an equation, in which case the equation f = 0 is plotted.
 Operator notation must be used, that is, the procedure name is given without parameters specified, and the ranges must be given simply in the form a..b and c..d, rather than as equations.

-In the fourth calling sequence, implicitplot([expr1,expr2,t], x=a..b(x), y=c..d(x)), the expr1 and expr2 must be equations or expressions in the names x,y and t, and must be polynomial with respect to t.
+In the fifth calling sequence, implicitplot([expr1,expr2,t], x=a..b(x), y=c..d(x)), the expr1 and expr2 must be equations or expressions in the names x,y and t, and must be polynomial with respect to t.
 This form of call to implicitplot is equivalent to the call implicitplot(resultant(expr1,expr2,t), x=a..b(x), y=c..d(x)), except that the resultant is computed more efficiently avoiding expression growth and excessive round-off error.

 Because the implicitplot command samples the function being plotted and builds the final image from the sample, it does not, by default, detect discontinuities in the function.
 Instead, the function is interpolated across the discontinuities.
 To change this behavior, see the rational and signchange options (described in the Options section).

 For similar reasons, a sample-based method cannot be used to detect isolated points which should be plotted.